 You’ll need to know a few more things to understand your market.
 First, what is the market for ceramic mugs?
 How crowded is this market niche?
 Second, what’s the market for novelty or specialty mugs?

-It’s a good idea to look into market delivery as well.
+It’s a good idea to investigate market delivery as well.
 Will you sell to stores or market your mugs online?
-If your small business will be primarily eCommerce, find out how much it will cost to box and ship your mugs.
+If your small business is primarily eCommerce, find out how much it will cost to box and ship your mugs.
 If the cost of eCommerce fulfillment doubles the cost of the mug, will the market bear this price?
 Can you still make a profit?